Settings dialog in memoQ editor

 Reset your settings to default.

 As you translate, memoQ works in the background to help you.
-It pulls suggestions from various sources like translation memories, LiveDocs corpora, term bases, fragment matches, and auto-translation rules, and shows the results in the Translation results pane of the editor.
+It pulls suggestions from various sources like translation memories, LiveDocs corpora, term bases, fragment matches, and auto-translation rules,

 This section allows you to customize how translation results appear and behave in the memoQ editor.